openCFS/cfs/share/docker/README.md

 ```

 To use the image interactively run `docker run -it cfs-devel-$IMAGE bash`.
-In order to have the source code availabe, mount a volume e.g. `docker run -v ~/cfs/CFS:/cfs -it cfs-devel-fedora bash` to mount the host dir `~/cfs/CFS` to `/cfs` in the container.
+In order to have the source code availabe, mount a volume e.g. `docker run -v ~/cfs/CFS:/cfs -it cfs-devel-$IMAGE bash` to mount the host dir `~/cfs/CFS` to `/cfs` in the container `cfs-devel-$IMAGE`.

 Updating Images
 ---------------